sofiaborovskaia/bridge-for-billions/README.md

 - Favourites: Save results to local storage.
 - Style: Override focus styles on input and select elements, add a glowing animation on the Add to ❤️ button, and add a customized scrollbar.
 - Structure: Move the fetch function from search container into the reducers file.
+- Redux: separate global reducer into search (controls search query), results (array of results), pagination and favourites.

 #### Challenges and accomplishments

+While working on the installation of Redux, I decided to try Redux Toolkit for the first time.
+It was a bit of a challenge, but I was able to make it work and integrate it into my project.
+Although I would need to spend some more time to discover its features in depth, it was nice to see that I could successfully use this tool for state management.

-While testing my app, I noticed that it was firing the API call way too many times, which was causing it to crash.
+When testing my app, I noticed that it was firing the API call way too many times, which was causing it to crash.
 I realized that I needed to implement a debouncer on the search query typing.
 It was the first time for me to implement debounce function in React, and it took me some time to figure out the solution.
 I had to sacrifice a couple of things from the above ⬆️ list to achieve the desirable result but I'm proud to say that I managed to solve the problem.

 Despite some time pressure, I'm really happy with the final result.
 I was able to tackle all the main points of the task and create an app that looks and feels great.
 And since I had control over the design and functionality, I was able to incorporate my own ideas and make it my own.
 It was enjoyable to work on something fun, where I had the freedom to decide on the design and functionality.